minecraft-addon-tools/minecraft-addon-tools.github.io/input/docs/Toolchain/upgrade-notes-v1.md

 # Benefits
 The toolchain was extended and changed to fix these issues.

 * The focus is now on multiple packs as part of a larger addon.
 * The name of the package has changed from `minecraft-scripting-toolchain` to `minecraft-addon-toolchain`
+* The toolchain attempts to handle MacOS X, Linux and Android as additional platforms.
+* The toolchain can now create .mcpack and .mcaddon files
 * Source code is now contained together with the pack it will be distributed with, in a logical layout consistent with the pack.
 * The toolchain now supports a rudimentary plugin architecture.
 * Three plugins have been written, each with their own NPM package.